TheRenegadeCoder/sample-programs-website/sources/languages/bash/description.md

-Bash is a command language first released back in 1989.
+[Bash][1] is a command language first released back in 1989.
 Despite its age, Bash is still heavily maintained with changes tracked in git.

 In terms of features, Bash supports variables, piping, globbing, control flow,